shivanshdave/2020-432/projects/project1/latehints.md

 - In a linear model, compare the validated R-squares.
 If they differ by 0.02 or less, it's not critical that you pick one over the other.
 - In a logistic model, compare the validated C statistics.
 If they differ by 0.02 or less, it's not critical that you pick one over the other.

 8. My note on **back-transformation in nomograms** for linear and logistic regression is available [in R Markdown](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class14/class14_nomogram_note.Rmd) or [as a PDF](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class14/class14_nomogram_note.pdf).
+The only other thing you should be back-transforming is your prediction in a linear model with a transformed outcome.

 Other Tips:

-- I need a tip about fig.height and fig.width
+- I need a tip about fig.height and fig.width in the chunk names - which is how you make your nomogram look bigger.